 The campus-wide Bear Balance Movement is a result of our commitment to Partnership for a Healthier America.
 The Bear Balance Movement is an effort to continuously improve the health environment on campus and therefore, the health of individuals on campus.

-Dining Services has committed to implementing the following changes to make more healthful choices the easier choices by 2017:
+Dining Services is committed to the following “better for you” dining components to make it easier to find more healthful choices:

 - Offer a wellness meal at each breakfast, lunch and dinner meal